visal1347/.github/profile/README.md

 Latest Free Fire Hack Config Features
 -------------------------------------

-Exploring **Free Fire mods** means diving into the latest features.
+Exploring **FreeFire mods** means diving into the latest features.
 These features can change how you play the game.
 Modern hacks offer tools that boost performance and give you an edge.

 The newest **free fire mods** bring advanced tools to the game.
 These tools include: